xone4/NexusAI-Cognitive-Lab/DETAILED_PLAN.md

 *   **Tool Name:** `Constitution Forger` `[Status: ✅ Implemented & Fortified]`
     *   **Description:** Allows the AI to propose and create new "Cognitive Constitutions" as part of a plan. **Newly forged constitutions require user approval via the Settings view before they can be activated, ensuring a human-in-the-loop safety protocol.**
     *   **Benefit:** Enables dynamic adaptation of the AI's core operating rules, balanced with user oversight for safety and control.

+*   **Tool Name:** `validate_against_world_model` `[Status: ✅ Implemented in Phase 16]`
+    *   **Description:** A crucial metacognitive tool that takes a factual claim or deduction generated during a reasoning process and cross-references it against the AI's internal World Model.
+It acts as an internal fact-checker.
+    *   **Benefit:** Grounds the AI's reasoning in established knowledge, significantly reducing the risk of logical hallucination and ensuring that complex plans are built upon a foundation of verified facts.
+(Aligns with Phase 16 of the roadmap).

 ### 4. Sensory & Real-World Interaction Tools
 Connecting the AI to more than just text.